Photo credit: Laura DeCapua

-Stacy Blake-Beard — Visiting Professor of Business Administration, Tuck School of Business; Emeritus Professor of Management at Simmons College School of Business — is an expert in gender and leadership, unconscious bias, managing visibility and career action planning.
+Stacy Blake-Beard — Clinical Professor of Business Administration, Tuck School of Business; Emeritus Professor of Management at Simmons College School of Business — is an expert in gender and leadership, unconscious bias, managing visibility and career action planning.
 Her research focuses on the challenges and opportunities offered by mentoring relationships, with a focus on how these relationships may be changing as a result of increasing workforce diversity.
 She is particularly interested in the issues women face as they develop mentoring relationships.

 Phillip Stocken — Jack Byrne Professor of Accounting, Tuck School of Business — specializes in accounting and business analysis, and is highly skilled at conveying the essential information in financial statements and financial statement analysis to audiences with varying levels of financial experience and understanding.
 His work has been published in the Journal of Accounting and Economics, The Accounting Review, American Economic Review, and Journal of Accounting Research.

 Action Learning Associates (ALA) — frequent faculty-facilitators with Tuck Executive Education — are experts in linking team and leadership development to strategic goals.
-They are renowned for their ability to create dynamic, high involvement, experiential learning environments that balance active participation with meaningful reflection, synthesis, and application.
+They are renowned for their ability to create dynamic, high involvement, experiential learning environments that balance active participation with meaningful reflection, synthesis and application.

 |Access Date||Quiz Result||Score||Actions|